w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 These limitations are also influencing the Profiles.

-Additionally, there have been proposals by the WG members that need to taken into account and evaluated:
+Additionally, there have been proposals by the WG members that need to be taken into account and evaluated:

 - <https://github.com/w3c/wot-thing-description/tree/main/proposals/hypermedia-control>
 - <https://github.com/w3c/wot-thing-description/tree/main/proposals/hypermedia-control-2>